51isunshine/chineseandpinyin/README.md

 	1. First: install JDK 1.6.* or above

 	2. Second: install Ant 1.6.* or above

+	3. Dependence Jar,please see 'libs' folder and add it to your classpath.

 Now I am very happy that release the version 1.0.0; Following is the main function: